Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

     only the _Azure Firewall_ option will be deployed, not the _NVA_ option.

     * Update **var-hubnetwork-managementGroupId** with the networking management group:
-        * For **CanadaPubSecALZ v0.9.0 or later**, this is based on the `id` attribute of the first child element defined in your `var-managementgroup-hierarchy` configuration value.
-In JSON notation, this is equivalent to: `.children[0].id`.
+        * For **CanadaPubSecALZ v0.9.0 or later**, this will be the management id that represents the Networking Management Group in the defined hierarchy.
         * For **CanadaPubSecALZ v0.8.0 or earlier**, this is based on the prefix defined in `var-topLevelManagementGroupName`.
 For example, if `var-topLevelManagementGroupName` is set to `contoso`, then `var-hubnetwork-managementGroupId` will be `contosoPlatformConnectivity`.

     * Update **var-hubnetwork-subscriptionRoleAssignments** based on Azure AD security group's object ID responsible for managing Azure networking.
 If role assignments are not required, you must change the example provided with the following setting: